varunponda/remove-GUID/README.md

-A simple script to remove GUID from the filename when exporting from notion.
+A Python script to remove GUIDs from filenames in Notion exports.
+Efficiently handles any level of folder nesting, ensuring clean file paths throughout complex directory structures.